 Making new investments

-Getting a second mortgage means you’ve already got a fair bit of equity in your house, and many Canadians take that equity and reinvest it elsewhere, such as in a second home or rental property.
+You can take that equity and reinvest it elsewhere, such as in a second home or rental property.

 How do I qualify for a second mortgage?